DPDK/dpdk/doc/guides/tools/testeventdev.rst

 updates the number of cycles to forward a packet.
 The application uses this value to compute the average latency to a forward packet.

+When ``--prod_type_ethdev`` command line option is selected, the application uses the probed ethernet devices as producers by configuring them as Rx adapters instead of using synthetic producers.

 Application options
 ^^^^^^^^^^^^^^^^^^^